Homemade Marshmallow Pops

 - Meanwhile, in a large heavy saucepan over medium heat, combine the sugar, corn syrup, water and salt.
 Bring to a boil, stirring occasionally.
 Cover and cook for 2 minutes to dissolve sugar crystals; uncover and cook on medium-high heat, without stirring, until a candy thermometer reads 240° (soft-ball stage).

 - Remove from the heat and gradually add to gelatin.
 Beat on medium speed for 14 minutes.
 Add extract; beat 1 minute longer.
-Meanwhile, sprinkle 2 tablespoons confectioners' sugar into a greased 13-in. x 9-in. pan.
+Meanwhile, sprinkle 2 tablespoons confectioners' sugar into a greased 13x9-in. pan.

 - With greased hands, spread marshmallow mixture into prepared pan.
 Top with 2 tablespoons confectioners' sugar.
 Cover and cool at room temperature for 6 hours or overnight.

 - Cut 15 snowflakes with a greased 2-1/2-in. snowflake-shaped cookie cutter; toss in remaining confectioners' sugar.
 Gently press lollipop stick into each snowflake.
-Store in an airtight container in a cool dry place.
-Yield: 15 pops.
+Store in an airtight container in a cool, dry place.

 This was easy to make.
 I'm making them again this year and will dip them in chocolate and peppermint or sprinkles for teacher gifts and Elf treats